The National PTA creates guidance for parents on the new common standards.

 Only 4 percent of 4th graders in the Cleveland and Detroit school systems were deemed "proficient" in science.

-The American Federation of Teachers explores how to shape curriculum from the common standards.
+The American Federation of Teachers wades into the question of how curriculum should be developed for the common standards.

 The new PISA exam will focus on such matters as planning and managing financies, dealing with credit cards, and consumer rights.

 President Obama has threatened to veto the bill as approved on a largely party-line vote in the House.

 Recent EdWeek posts on a variety of curriculum-related topics.